Denapena/Denapena/README.md

-- 👋 Hi, I’m @Denapena
+- 👋 Hi, I’m @Denapena a Data Analyst
 - 👀 I’m interested in Football, Chess and Computer Science.
 - 🌱 I’m currently learning Football Analytics, Machine Learning and Report Automation.
 - 💞️ I’m looking to collaborate on Football Analytics papers or anything similar.